virtual-labs/exp-context-switching-iiith/experiment/aim.md

-### Aim
+### Aim of the experiment

-Our objective in this experiment is to understand context switching, and its role in virtualizing a process' access to the CPU.
+A pedagogical tool crafted to facilitate experiential learning of Context Switching, enabling students to explore process transitions and analyze CPU behavior through controlled experimentation.